 Visit the Rosy-Finch Project page to learn more: https://sagelandcollaborative.org/rosy-finch

 The Finch Research Network is excited about collaborating on this project.
 We’re in the beginning stages of being part of a Rosy-Finch working group, and this will be the third finch group that will be the focus in North America (the other two will be the Red Crossbill and Evening Grosbeak complexes).
-Over the coming months and years we plan to fundraise for this project to help support Sageland Collaborative and other organizations protecting Rosy-Finches, and any support received will be greatly appreciated!
+Over the coming months and years we hope to fundraise for this project to help support Sageland Collaborative and other organizations protecting Rosy-Finches.

 FiRN is committed to researching and protecting these birds and other threatened finch species as well.
 We’ve included a link to donate below, and hope you’ll help support our efforts.
 We hope to expand to Rosy-Finches across Eurasia too.

 For Complete Details and to sign up, go to: Rosy Finch Project Page